kristini-ho/modal-space-instrument/README.md

 Some musical notes:

-Some of my favorite modes to create were the Balinese ones, intervals for which I deduced partially from listening and experience from playing the gamelan, and partially from comparison to Western typical intervals.
+Some of my favorite modes to create were the Balinese ones, intervals for which I deduced partially from listening and experience from playing/hearing gamelan music, and partially from comparison to Western typical intervals.
 Notably, these required a different programming than the rest, as in Balinese music, there is an everpresent ambak or wave texture, which is created by having two frequencies very close together struck at the same time by two different